kbernou/Notes/Markdown.md

 1. Third item

 * Nested Lists
-    * Just use one more space than the parent element has (or a tab, depending)
+    * Just use several more spaces than the parent element has
     * EZ PZ
         * Oh look, more depth
     * Back up one